 1997 (with E. Cheng et al) A Practical Chinese-English Dictionary for Scientists, Beijing: Higher Education Press.

-2001 (with Michael Keane) “Intellectuals and Nationalism in China”, Paper presented to the Governance and Justice 2001 Conference: 9th-11th July Griffith University, Nathan Campus.
+Keane, M & Lin, D. 2001 “Intellectuals and Nationalism in China”, Paper presented to the Governance and Justice 2001 Conference: 9th-11th July Griffith University, Nathan Campus.

 2000 (Sang Ye) "Chinese Dreams on Paper: Exploring the 'Virtual Reality' of China's Futures", in Beyong the Future: Papers from the Conference of the Third Asia-Pacific Triennial of Contemporary Art, Queensland Art Gallery Publications, Brisbane, 2000. (with Sue Trevaskes).